-- Short press the push button (beep) to switch between programs.
+- 1. Push the program button to switch between programs - 2.
 You will then hear one or more beeps.
-The number of beeps indicates which program you have selected - Press and hold for 1 second (short melody) until streaming begins.
-If your hearing aids have been paired with more than one wireless device, pressing for one more second will switch to the next device.
-A short press will end streaming and start the program you left - Press and hold for 5 seconds to turn your hearing aid on and off When you turn the hearing aids off and then back on, they always return to the default setting (program one and pre-set volume).
+The number of beeps indicates which program you have selected - 3.
+When you turn the hearing aids off and then back on, they always return to the default setting (program one and pre-set volume)